jessehutchinson/Welcome-to-Zentachain-0.1/Readme.md

 ZentaChain technology allows distributed retention of encrypted data and is at the heart of cooperative Zenta Cloud storage.
 Zentachain is a high-throughput blockchain platform designed to scale to thousands of transactions per second.(TPS) It is a blockchain platform that can support dapps and process thousands of transactions per second.
-This high transaction throughput relies on a scalability solution called sharding, which was used by the Ethereum development team.
+This high transaction throughput relies on a scalability solution called sharding.
 First is will its Efficient Sharding technology, a scalability solution that securely dynamically partitions the blockchain.
 As a result of, zentachain will it to achieve greater than 100,000 transactions per second.